A Note for Readers

 CASH BASIS is the method of reporting revenues and expenses when cash is actually received or paid out.

-CLOSEOUT is a process in which the awarding agency determines that all applicable administrative actions and all required work of the award have been completed by the recipient and the awarding agency.
+CLOSEOUT is the process by which the Federal awarding agency or pass-through entity determines that all applicable administrative actions and all required work of the Federal award have been completed and take actions as described in § 200.344.

 CONSULTANT is an individual who provides professional advice or services.